 Micro-threshold molding – used where hard surface flooring meets carpet

 Multi-purpose reducer – used where hard surface flooring meets another flooring surface, hard-surface, resilient, carpet

 T-molding – used to finish the join between two hard surface floors

-Flush stair nose and Step nose – used on stairs, steps and landings
+Stair nose – used on stairs, steps and landings

 When moldings are presented along with the flooring, rather than an afterthought, customers can visualize how well the new floor will integrate with the rest of the house.
 Pre-primed wood, vinyl and rubber molding are the details that finish a room and boost customer satisfaction.